victorygod/SuperNet/README.md

 Define a task i, Ti, as a binary classification task between class i and class 100 in CIFAR-100.
 Thus there are 99 tasks, which represented as T1~T99.
 For each task the ouput is a binary value, 1 represents the input image belongs to calss 100 and 0 to class i.
 The input of each task is restricted within those images belong to class 100 and class i.

 As we have got 99 similar tasks, we can use T1~T98 to train a Generating network.
 We give an unique value of z for each of the task.
 In this experiment, vector z is 100-dimenson vector and we use the one-hot value as the initial value of z.
+We call this process Training phase.
 Then we freeze the network, using T99 to test whether could we get a suitable network only by changing the vector z.
+We call this process Testing phase.

 The loss function we use is sigmoid cross entropy.